 Internships can be valuable opportunities for students to test the breadth of their educational knowledge in the workplace.
 This is especially relevant for sound recording technology students who can parlay their internships into relevant work experience.

-Internships in sound recording technology are governed by UMass Lowell and department policies that are listed in the undergraduate catalog.
+Internships in sound recording technology are governed by UMass Lowell and department policies that are listed in the UMass Lowell online Undergraduate Catalog.